- Degree Application

 Students must complete all degree requirements established by the university, their college, their major and minor (if applicable); this includes completion of general education, writing requirement and the summer term enrollment requirements.

 Degree Certification and Graduation Date

-All colleges, excluding professional programs in the colleges of Dentistry, Law, Medicine and Veterinary Medicine, will certify their graduates the Tuesday following the last day of classes for the summer terms or the Tuesday following the end of the final exam period for the fall and spring terms.
+All colleges, excluding professional programs in the colleges of Dentistry, Law, Medicine, Pharmacy, and Veterinary Medicine, will certify their graduates the Tuesday following the last day of classes for the summer terms or the Tuesday following the end of the final exam period for the fall and spring terms.
 This certification date will appear on the transcript and the diploma as the official date of graduation.
 Professional programs in the aforementioned colleges will use the date of their official commencement ceremony as the date of graduation.
 This date will appear on both the transcript and diploma as the official date of graduation, as required by professional accreditation guidelines.